 The results were extraordinary.
 The campaign delivered an amazing 279,769 full completed video views!

 The campaign over delivered by of 3%, which resulted in 7,042 views in added media value and brand awareness.
-The total completion rate for boths film was 51.25% which is a great result in comparison to our benchmark.
+The total completion rate for both films was 51.25% which is a great result in comparison to our benchmark.
 Viewability scored 73.30%, beating MOATs industry benchmark in Sweden of 59.3%.
-The campaign delivered a total of 3,246 hours spent with brand!
+The campaign delivered a total of 3,246 hours spent with the brand!

-The Red Cross were extremely impressed with the results which hit all of its campaign objectives and smashed expectations!
+The Red Cross was extremely impressed with the results which hit all of its campaign objectives and smashed expectations!